eduardorod1229/Notes-and-tutorials/How-to-use-python-in-R.md

 That’s it\!
 You have now two options to interact with R and python.
 I still prefer googlecollab but this works fine as well.

-An additional note is that you have to install the *python* libraries in *R* before using it you can do this by typing `py_install('name of library')` in the console.
-You only have to do this once.
-If this doesn’t work be sure to specify your path in the set up of the RMarkdown document

 Be sure to read the reticulate documentation.
 This tutorial was done following instructions from [towards data